juanbanchero/Workflowy-WFx/README.md

 ### Move to Grandchild
 If you know _moveToChild_ from the WFx extension, probably you guess what this does.
 It moves the node that you are, to a grand children location.
-**Use Case**
+#### Use case

 Let's say you are a calendar driven task person.
-So probably in WFx you have a stucture like this for each day:
+So probably in Workflowy you have a stucture like this for each day:
 - Calendar
   * January
     * 2021.01.06